 He was young.
 He was gay.
-Michael believed the only way he could end his emotional pain and inability to make peace with his identity was to end his life.
+Michael believed the only way he could silence the emotional pain and inability to make peace with his identity was to end his life.

 I was a youth minister at a church when I received a call about Becca.
-Karli and Becca’s classmates were wracked with guilt.
-They blamed themselves.
+Karli, Becca’s best friend, blamed herself for Becca’s death.

-“Becca was my best friend,” Karli cried.
-“I knew she was sad, but I didn’t know she wanted to kill herself.
-Why didn’t she tell me?”
+“I knew she was sad, but I didn’t know she wanted to kill herself,” Karli cried.

 Becca was 17 years old when she decided she no longer could bear the dark, consuming hole of depression.
 Her mother found her lifeless body in the attic.
 Becca swallowed a handful of sleeping pills, wrapped herself in a blanket, clung to a teddy bear, and never woke up.

 “I begged Becca to talk to a counselor.
 I told her I would go with her if she wanted me to, but she refused,” cried Karli.
 “She trusted me.
 I thought it was my job to protect her privacy.
 She said she wanted to die, but I didn’t think she’d actually do it.”

 The death of a child or teenager confuses and devastates everyone who loves them.

 Barbara Hailey was a friend of mine in high school.
 Her son, Jake, was killed in an automobile accident in 2010.